skovsgaard/lfe101/slides.md

 ## What was that about code being data?

-Well, all Lisp code is just a list, which means extending the language becomes incredibly simple:
+Well, all Lisp code is just a list, which means extending the language becomes quite straightforward:

 ```lfe
 (defmacro ->